-Note: For this service type these elements may be incorporated into the participation agreement instead of a separate document. - E. Terminations: Programs shall develop termination procedures, including a written termination form, and policies governing documentation of a juvenile's termination from the program.
-All programs shall: - 1.
-Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision: - 2.
-Complete a termination form within ten (10) business days for all juveniles terminated from the program and submit a copy to the parent(s)/legal guardian(s), Court Services, if applicable, placed in the juvenile's file; and other referring entities as appropriate.
+Note: For this service type these elements may be incorporated into the participation agreement instead of a separate document.

+- E. Terminations: Programs shall develop termination procedures, including a written termination form, and policies governing documentation of a juvenile's termination from the program. - 1.
 The termination form shall include: - a.
 Name of the sponsoring agency and program name; - b.
 Juvenile's name; - c.
-Documentation of mediation dates(s); - d.
-Mediation Outcome: - e.
+Activities, results and recommendations; - d.
+Last date of program contact; - e.
 Reason for termination which supports the reasons reported in NCALLIES; - f.
-Names of persons and agencies receiving notice of a juvenile's termination from the program services; and - g.
-Name of program staff person completing the documentation.
+Names of persons and agencies receiving notice of a juvenile's termination; and - g.
+Name of program staff person completing the documentation. - 2.
+At termination all programs shall: - a.
+Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - b.
+Complete a written termination within ten (10) business days for all juveniles terminated from the program and submit a copy to: - i.
+The parent(s)/legal guardian(s), - ii.
+Court Services, if applicable; - iii.
+The juvenile's file; and - iv.
+Other referring entities as appropriate. - 3.
 Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.

+A. Staff

-- 1. Program Manager: Must possess at least a bachelor's degree in a Human Service or related field, or a four (4) year degree in any other field with at least two (2) years' experience as a direct service professional in a juvenile serving agency.
-It is the responsibility of the Program Manager to: - a.
+- 1. Program Manager: Must possess at least one of the following credentials with direct service work experience with an agency serving at-risk youth: - a.
+A four (4) year degree in any field with at least two (2) years' experience; or Note: A bachelor's degree in a Human Service or related field is preferred - b.
+A two (2) year degree in any other field with at least four (4) years' experience; or - c.
+A high school diploma/GED with at least six (6) years' experience.

+- a.
 Ensure the program meets all appropriate standards and licensing requirements; - b.
 Ensure case oversight and supervision is provided to full-time staff, part-time staff, volunteers, interns, and contractor(s); - c.
-Maintain sufficient information to allow for the determination of program effectiveness: - d.
+Maintain sufficient information to allow for the determination of program effectiveness; - d.
 Cooperate with DPS Area Consultant, or designee, JCPC during monitoring and evaluation activities; and - e.
-Complete all reporting requirements as established by DPS. - B. Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - C. Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
+Complete all reporting requirements as established by DPS. - 2.
+Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
+Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
-The program shall: - 1.
-Develop a job description for all volunteer positions; - Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
-Three (3) references must be provided, contacted, and documented on the completed form: - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and - 4.
+The program shall: - a.
+Develop a job description for all volunteer positions; - b.
+Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
+Three (3) references must be provided, contacted, and documented on the completed form; - c.
+Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and - d.
 Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
 Valid driver's license (a copy must be annually updated and on file); and ii.
 Safe driving record check.